 The CES is calculated by dividing the sum of all individual customer effort scores by the number of customers who provided a response.
-In this case, you will get a CES between 1 and 7.
-Once again, lower scores are better.
+The lower your CES, the better.

 In this case, the CES is measured by subtracting the percentage of customers who replied easy from the percentage of customers who replied difficult.
 The resulting customer effort score is between -100 and 100 and the higher your scores, the better.

 Customer Effort Score Analysis

 Customer effort score analysis provides insights on the ease of a given experience between your company and its customers.
 In practice, establishing CES as a metric to measure and analyze effort is beneficial for the following reasons:

 Creating effective processes

 Customers want transactions to be as easy as possible.
 Customer effort score analysis cannot only pinpoint where improvements are needed but also track outcomes and establish benchmarks to assess the impact of your actions.

 Propelling customer loyalty

 The strongest advantage of the CES is its predictive power in regard with customer loyalty.
 In particular, the predictive power of CES refers to its correlation with future purchase behavior and referral likelihood.

 Assuring customer success